OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/guide_create.md

 > Note: We have *transfer* method in our *Wallet* contract, which will transfer contract funds to a given account.
 Here, we are tranferring funds to a receiver account 0xffcf8fdee72ac11b5c542428b35eef5769c409f0, it is one of the 10 accounts which Ganache provided us.

-Now, let’s check the balance of the contract and the receiver account using zos balance, contract balance should be 0 now as all the funds are transferred to the receiver's account.
+Now, let’s check the balance of the contract and the receiver account using `zos balance`, contract balance should be 0 now as all the funds are transferred to the receiver's account.
 ```console
 -- Contract balance